Fathom is a system for learning.

 It consists of tools and structures that anyone can use to create and develop their learning experiences.

-It's also the network of people who are building and using fathom to learn together.
+It's also the community of people who are building and using fathom to learn together.

 This may come off as glib or naive, so we'll try to break it down.

 First of all, everyone should have the freedom to learn.
-That means abundant options, convenient acess, and no artifical barriers.
+That means abundant options, convenient access, and no artificial barriers.

 Your opportunities to learn ought not be limited by factors such as geography, race, gender, income, or age.